danbev/learning-ai/notes/openvino.md

 because the OpenVINO version used in openvino 0.6.0 is 2022.1.0 and it does not use the newer OpenVINO 2.0 API.
 There is an open issue for this: https://github.com/intel/openvino-rs/issues/53

+But trying to build an older version of OpenVINO does not seem to work and I spent way too much time trying to get it to work.
+Having to dymanically link with external libraries it very painful and this is a very good example of this.